 To do this, we used the MQTT Adapter bridge, which is available in the 2Smart Standalone built-in market.
 This bridge allows you to convert the values of the topics the device transmits that do not comply with the 2Smart convention into a format understandable to the platform.

-For example, the string “magnetic_field” on the Teltonika side has the values “detected” and “undetected”.
+For example, the string “magnetic_field” received from Teltonika IoT software has the values “detected” and “undetected”.
 According to the 2Smart convention, these values should appear as “true” and “false”, respectively.
 To convert one message format to another, we added the following code to the adapter settings:

 Following the 2Smart convention, we registered the data type for each sensor and indicated whether the data is settable and retained.

-Since we used three Teltonika devices in the experiment, each had its own MQTT Adapter configured.
+Since we used three Teltonika IoT devices in the experiment, each had its own MQTT Adapter configured.

 After configuring three MQTT Adapter bridges for three devices, their cards automatically appeared on the 2Smart Standalone admin panel dashboard.
 The cards display the current readings of all sensors.
 And if some of the sensors are settable, then the 2Smart Standalone administrator can manage them from the web application.